angeal185/domscript/README.md

 The goal of domscript is to enable developers to rapidly chain methods while achieving similar to vanilla js speed.

+if you can query and manipulate the dom with javascript, you can already use domscript.

+you should get the same results and errors as though you were writting vanilla js.

 * all prototype methods are optional
 * custom methods can be easily be built into the prototype chain
 * current maximum build size of 2.6kb minified